top of page

 Building a Multi-Tenant SaaS

-Many enterprise teams underestimate how different building a multi-tenant SaaS is from building a custom internal application.
+Many enterprise teams underestimate how different building a multi-tenant SaaS is from creating a custom internal application.
 On paper, both involve cloud infrastructure, APIs, databases, and CI/CD pipelines.
-In practice, the risk profile, architectural discipline, and operational rigor are on entirely different levels.
+However, the risk profile, architectural discipline, and operational rigor are on entirely different levels.

-While building a multi-tenant SaaS, four areas consistently drove complexity, cost, and engineering time:
+While building a multi-tenant SaaS, four areas consistently drive complexity, cost, and engineering time:

 1. Data isolation